New Westland dairy owner Yili could topple Danone as world's most valuable dairy brand

 The report noted the Westland acquisition and that of Thailand's Chomthana.

-Brand said the acquisitions were key steps in the Yili brand's ambition of building a global network beyond its domestic market, targeting two billion consumers at home and abroad by next year.
+London-headquartered Brand said the acquisitions were key steps in the Yili brand's ambition of building a global network beyond its domestic market, targeting two billion consumers at home and abroad by next year.

 No New Zealand dairy brand featured in the top 10 rankings.